Capturing Bugs

 By default, Chrome extensions are disabled in Incognito windows.
 If you need to capture bugs or test in Incognito mode, you must explicitly enable Crosscheck for Incognito use.
 Once enabled, the extension works the same as in a regular browser window, including screenshots, screen recordings, instant replays, and developer context capture.

-Finish captures before closing Incognito
+Finish checks before closing Incognito

 How to Enable Crosscheck in Incognito Mode